 All of these skills, tools and achievements are important, and can help you bring in more clients, but you can also launch and grow your business in a more organic way, by starting small and slowly working your way up the design ladder.

-A novice designer would develop repeats, mix color palettes, update purchased artwork and work on low-level trend research.
+A novice textile designer would develop repeats, mix color palettes, update purchased artwork and work on low-level trend research.
 They most likely wouldn’t be responsible for managing hundreds of patterns or giving high-level trend presentations.

 If you are new to the industry, entry level tasks such as repeats, indexing, color palette development and artwork updates are a wonderful way to get your foot in the door with your dream customer.
 These jobs may not sound glamorous, or make you feel like the baddest designer on the block, but they are a great way to bring in some extra cash and grow your network naturally and with ease.
-Ahh… a business with ease.
+Ahh… a textile design business with ease.

 In other words, you don’t have to be a Sr. Designer to launch a successful business, you just have to rock the skills that you have and learn the rest as you go.
 Click to tweet!

-You can launch your freelance surface design business in a similar way.
+You can launch your freelance textile design business in a similar way.
 Entry level positions can be found through job boards such as craigslist and stylecareers and are usually paid on an hourly basis, between $35-$50/ hour depending on your experience level and location.
 After your client sees that you can deliver high quality work in a timely manner, they will likely begin to give you more complex projects, such as original pattern development and high-level trend research and you will have a client for life.

 In the Ultimate Guide to Repeats we start where any aspiring freelance designer should start, mastering the repeat process.
 I can’t promise that you will become a repeat guru overnight, but you will learn the techniques to developing professional patterns and repeats that you can then practice until they are mastered.
 You will be able to stop guessing your way through the repeat process and will have a system to developing patterns and repeats that you can refer back to when you are feeling overwhelmed or lost.